leonlxli/TRITONED/README.md

 - We implemented natural languages and concepts that people are already familiar with (like “Post”, “Comments”, “Delete”).
 Nothing is new or hard to understand.
 Posts are also organized by chronological order (newest at the top), which is what people want to see and what is useful for them (making info appear in a natural and logical order).

 User control and freedom
 - Users can easily navigate and take back their actions if they want.
 We have a cancel and delete function so that users can get rid of their posts or comments if they do not wish to have them shown anymore.
 Navigating between pages is also easy with “Back” buttons and a navigational bar that scrolls with the user.
+A log out option is on the left, while making an action is on the right of the naviagtion bar.

 Consistency and standards
 - We use commonly used words and icons to allow the user to navigate the app.
 Everything is straightforward and there are no surprises for the user, especially when we use a familiar, minimalistic type of interface most users have seen before.

 Error prevention
 - We prevent more errors from happening by clearly presenting the users with the choices they can make and making them be sure they choose one.
 Our cancel and delete/ok buttons are distinct from each other and also spaced adequately so that users don’t accidentally make the wrong choice.
 We also restrained choosing a gym from three buttons.
 Users cannot submit empty posts and get confirmation messages to make sure they are posting what they want before it is posted.
+- We redirect the user to an error page when they try to go to an invalid url/path within out application.
+The error page will then redirect the user back to the newsfeed or the login page, depending on whether or not they were logged in.

 Recognition rather than recall
 - The similarity between the pages of our app reduces the user’s memory load.
 There are no hidden options; every option available to the user is clearly shown and labeled with clear directions so the user is not lost at any time.

 Flexibility and efficiency of use
 - Novices to expert users can utilize our app with ease.
 We implemented a following navigational bar so that users can move around the app quicker without having to scroll to the top.